 The Standards Committee will review the deviation and make a recommendation to approve or disapprove.
-It is then forwarded to the Associate Vice President of Administration and Finance (Facilities and Safety) for review and a final decision.
+It is then forwarded to the Associate Vice President of Administration and Finance (Facilities and Business Operations) for review and a final decision.

 All approved deviations shall be incorporated into the project documents.
+The e-Builder SDR Process will archive all approved and rejected standards deviation requests in the associated project's document folder 3.07 Standards Deviation Requests.
 A list of all deviation requests (accepted and rejected) shall be incorporated by including the scanned original deviation requests on a drawing sheet in the construction documents.

-A.6 Update Procedure
+A.6 Standards Update Change Procedure